esy-ocaml/esy-ci-scripts/README.md

 - Copy `azure-pipelines.yml` and `esy-build-steps.yml` to your project's directory
 - Profit

+You can see the example pipeline in action [here](https://bryphe.visualstudio.com/esy-ci-scripts/_build?definitionId=11).

 ## Customization

 - For steps that need to be run on all platforms, modify `esy-build-steps.yml`.